Next-Gen Wearables: The Best Smart Rings of 2025

 Traditional wearable devices were often large and chunky, like big smartwatches and fitness bands with obvious screens.

-Next-generation wearables are more hidden and blend into your daily life.
+Next-generation smart-devices are more hidden and blend into your daily life.

 Typically prominent on the wrist.